CNSCP/specification/cns-cp.md

 ## Creating Connections

-After publication of a Server Capability or a Client Capability, the Broker examines all existing published Nodes for a match.
+Upon publication of a Server Capability or a Client Capability, the Broker examines all existing published Nodes for a complementary Capability.

 A Client Capability and a Server Capability match, if they are based on the same Connection Profile, have complementary Capabiltiies, and have a matching Context.
 A Null Context on a Server Capability matches to all Client Capabilities based on the same Connection Profile no matter the Context.
 A Null Context on a Client Capability matches to all Server Capabilities based on the same Connection Profile no matter the Context.